khrynczenko/nym/README.md

 ## Usage
 Using stack invoke:
 `stack run -- --help`
 Or directly from executable:
 `nym --help`

 ##### Note
-`stack run` adds significant overhead and can significantly decrease the performance.
+`stack run` adds some overhead and can significantly decrease the performance.

 ## Example